-- bitrate (int) Bitrate in bits/s. - f_clock (int) The CAN system clock frequency in Hz.
-Usually the oscillator frequency divided by 2. - brp (int) Bit Rate Prescaler.
-Prefer to use bitrate and f_clock instead. - tseg1 (int) Time segment 1, that is, the number of quanta from (but not including) the Sync Segment to the sampling point. - tseg2 (int) Time segment 2, that is, the number of quanta from the sampling point to the end of the bit. - sjw(int) The Synchronization Jump Width.
-Decides the maximum number of time quanta that the controller can resynchronize every bit.
+- f_clock (int) The CAN system clock frequency in Hz. - bitrate (int) Bitrate in bit/s. - tseg1 (int) Time segment 1, that is, the number of quanta from (but not including) the Sync Segment to the sampling point. - tseg2 (int) Time segment 2, that is, the number of quanta from the sampling point to the end of the bit.

-- nof_samples (int) Either 1 or 3.
+- sjw (int) The Synchronization Jump Width.
+Decides the maximum number of time quanta that the controller can resynchronize every bit. - nof_samples (int) Either 1 or 3.
 Some CAN controllers can also sample each bit three times.
 In this case, the bit will be sampled three quanta in a row, with the last sample being taken in the edge between TSEG1 and TSEG2.
-Three samples should only be used for relatively slow baudrates. - btr0 (int) The BTR0 register value used by many CAN controllers. - btr1 (int) The BTR1 register value used by many CAN controllers.
+Three samples should only be used for relatively slow baudrates. - strict (bool) If True, restrict bit timings to the minimum required range as defined in ISO 11898.
+This can be used to ensure compatibility across a wide variety of CAN hardware.